node-m2m/m2m-quicktour/README.md

 </script>
 ```

-You should get a similar result as shown below.
+You should get a near similar output result as shown below.
 ```js
 success
 { id: 100, subTopic: '/sensor-1', type: 'sensor-1', value: 22 }